 Although you may be tempted to minimize the attack — after all, it’s just a big toe — pain in the big toe or another single joint is a prime indication that you have a form of arthritis called gout.
 Gout is caused by a buildup of uric crystals that have accumulated in your joint, which causes inflammation that can destroy your big toe joint.
 The uric crystals may even spread to your urinary tract, where they form painful kidney stones.

 Whether you have gout or not, lowering your risk for this painful and debilitating condition improves your overall health, too.
 Drs.
-Mijares and Pastorek recommend the following steps:
+Mijares and Pastorek recommends the following steps:

 Protein-rich foods, such as red meat and seafood, are also high in an organic compound called purine.
 While digesting purine, your body produces uric acid.
 Normally, your body gets rid of uric acid through urination, but if you eat a lot of high-purine foods, your body can’t handle the excess.